aws-samples/aws-modernization-gitops-with-weaveworks/content/40_workshop_4_hipo-teams/40_install-app-mesh/10_create_namespace.md

 kube-system       Active   76m
 ```

-If you don't see it listed given a few minutes longer and try again.
+If you don't see it listed, give it a few minutes longer and try again.